What is the New Hampshire franchise tax

 Additional New Hampshire compliance requirements

-Foreign entities conducting business in New Hampshire must register with the Secretary of State before operating, requiring the appointment of a registered agent and filing a Certificate of Authority ($100 filing fee).
+Foreign entities conducting business in New Hampshire must register with the Secretary of State before operating, requiring the appointment of a New Hampshire registered agent and filing a Certificate of Authority ($100 filing fee).

 The state also requires registered entities to file annual reports with the Secretary of State to maintain good standing.
-This is separate from tax filing requirements and must be filed by April 1st of each year.
+This is separate from tax filing requirements and must be filed by April 1 each year.

 While these Secretary of State fees are separate from tax obligations, they are part of the overall compliance requirements for doing business in New Hampshire.